QWEN-TEAM/QWEN-LANG/README.md

 # QWEN-LANG
-An interpreted programming language for replacing CHIP-8
+An interpreted programming language for replacing CHIP-8.
+QWEN is an acronym for "QWEN Wields an Excellent Name".
 # LICENSE
 BSD 3-Clause License